INSPIRE: Intensity and spatial information-based deformable image registration: Introduction

-We propose INSPIRE, a novel deformable registration method based on minimisation of a distance measure which combines intensity and spatial information.
-Similar to our approach proposed for affine registration \cite{ofverstedt2019fast}, INSPIRE is symmetric, intensity interpolation-free, and robust to large displacements (even) of thin structures.
-INSPIRE combines all of these excellent properties with B-spline transformations, thereby bringing them into deformable registration.
-To further increase utility of the method, we propose an efficient Monte Carlo algorithm for estimating the distances and gradients, which removes the requirement to quantize the images into relatively few intensity levels and substantially reduces the memory used, compared to previous approaches \cite{ofverstedt2019fast}.
-We also propose a gradient-weighted sampling scheme to improve the efficiency of stochastic subsampled optimization.
+We present INSPIRE, a novel state-of-the-art deformable registration method based on minimization of a distance measure which combines intensity and spatial information \cite{ofverstedt2019fast}, modelling the deformations as cubic B-spline transformations.
+INSPIRE is symmetric, intensity interpolation-free, and robust to large displacements of image structures.
+To further increase utility of the method, we propose an efficient Monte Carlo algorithm for estimating the distances and gradients which substantially reduces the memory required and increases applicability of the framework to big (image) data.
+We also propose a gradient-weighted sampling scheme to further improve the efficiency of stochastic subsampled optimization.
 An open-source implementation is available at \textbf{\href{http://github.com/MIDA-group/inspire}{github.com/MIDA-group/inspire}}.
+Through its efficient combination of stochastic subsampled optimization and cubic B-Spline transformations, INSPIRE achieves a low run-time, while simultaneously achieving high accuracy.

-To validate the usefulness of the method, we conduct two major experiments: (1) Registration to recover known transformations of 2D retinal images, as illustrated in Fig.~\ref{fig:illustrative_example}, where the proposed method exhibits excellent performance, and (2) registration of inter-subject 3D magnetic resonance (MR) images of brains, where the method is compared against $15$ other methods on $4$ datasets: LPBA40, IBSR18, CUMC12, MGH10, containing a total of 80 volumes, for a total of 2088 pairwise registrations.
-On IBSR18 and MGH10, the proposed method is the top performing method, and on LPBA40 and CUMC12, the proposed method reaches the second best performance.
-The method is fast, easy to use, utilizes parallel processing, and requires low auxiliary memory.
+We conduct {three} major experiments comparing the performance of INSPIRE with both intensity-based methods and widely used learning-based methods: (i) Registration to recover known transformations of 2D retinal images, as illustrated in Fig.~\ref{fig:illustrative_example}.
+Here INSPIRE substantially outperforms both the learning-based method VoxelMorph \cite{balakrishnan2019voxelmorph} and intensity-based methods \cite{klein2009elastix,avants2008symmetric}; {(ii) Registration of 134 real 2D retinal image pairs of the Fundus Image Registration Dataset (FIRE), where the method is compared against five other methods, including specialized domain-specific methods.
+Even though INSPIRE is a general-purpose method, INSPIRE outperforms all considered methods by a large margin;} (iii) Registration of inter-subject 3D magnetic resonance (MR) images of brains \cite{avants2011reproducible}, where the method is compared against $17$ other methods (including learning-based methods Quicksilver \cite{yang2017quicksilver} and VoxelMorph \cite{balakrishnan2019voxelmorph}) on $4$ datasets -- LPBA40, IBSR18, CUMC12, MGH10 -- for a total of 2088 pairwise registrations.
+On IBSR18 and MGH10, INSPIRE is the best performing method, and on LPBA40 and CUMC12, INSPIRE reaches the second best performance.
+The method is fast, easy to use, utilizes parallel processing, and requires small amount of auxiliary memory.